WheteThunger/CustomVendingSetup/README.md

 - Supports Economics and Server Rewards
 - Supports blueprints, as well as items with custom skins and names
 - Supports attachments and other child items
-- Supports ammo type and amount
+- Supports alternative ammo types and amounts

+Note: Does not affect player vending machines.

 ## Required plugins